Close

 Who Is Eligible to File a Depo Provera Lawsuit?

-Our law firm is look to bring a Depo-Provera lawsuit for women who received at least two injections of the Depo-Provera birth control shot and was subsequently diagnosed with a meningioma (or other type of brain tumor).
+Our law firm is looking to bring a Depo-Provera lawsuit for women who received at least two injections of the Depo-Provera birth control shot and was subsequently diagnosed with a meningioma (or other type of brain tumor).
 These are our firm’s minimum eligibility criteria.
 We talk about our thinking on this eligibility criteria in our October 11 update above.

 Why Pfizer May Face Significant Liability in Depo-Provera Lawsuits